AllanRamsay/TAGGING/readme.txt

 1280	0.949	0.960	0.966	0.963	0.987	54962	44	1598
 2000	0.950	0.963	0.967	0.965	0.990	75248	44	1631

-This based on the BNC, for which the context-tagger seems to be the best (better, indeed, than the combination with the HMM).
+This is based on the BNC, for which the context-tagger seems to be the best (better, indeed, than the combination with the HMM).

 Speeds: